Attrash-Islam/infinite-autocomplete/README.md

 # Override Implementations
 Regards the custom implementations, they're targeting the two main component of this plugin, which is: InputComponent, OptionsComponent (The result)

-For that you've two interfaces exported to help you manage correctly overriding with your own classes
+For that you've two classes exported to help you manage correctly extending with your own classes

+The Defaults implements these interfaces:

 The IInputComponent interface can be defined as: